Apparent Subject Motion

-There are times when you will want to freeze motion still, and other times you may want to exaggerate the effect of motion blur.
-Decisions about these matters address Apparent Subject Motion.
-This is controlled by the shutter speed.
+There are times when you will want to freeze the motion of a moving subject; at others, you may want to exaggerate movement by recording motion blur.
+Decisions about these matters are related to Apparent Subject Motion.
+This is controlled by shutter speed.
 Faster shutter speeds stop action better than slower speeds.
-1/500 second will stop most motion, while 1/15 second will blur even slow moving subjects.
+1/500 second will stop most motion still, while 1/15 second will blur even slow-moving subjects.

-Motion is best recorded when using a tripod as the blur of the moving subject contrasts with the static content which remains sharp and frozen in comparison.
+Motion is best recorded when using a tripod, as the blur of the moving subject contrasts with the static content which remains sharp.